AnastasiiaUdovenko/Portfolio/README.md

             color: #ffffff;
         }
         .about {
+    position: relative; /* Ensure the container is positioned correctly */
+    color: #000000;
+    display: flex;
+    flex-direction: column;
+    align-items: center;
+    padding-top: 100px; /* Add padding to compensate for fixed navbar */ }

+.about::before {
+    content: "";
+    position: absolute;
+    top: 0;
+    left: 0;
+    right: 0;
+    bottom: 0;
     background-image: url('./images/logo.png'); /* Add your new background image */
     background-size: cover; /* Ensure the background covers the entire section */
     background-position: center; /* Center the background image */
     background-repeat: no-repeat; /* Prevent the background from repeating */
-    color: #000000;
-    display: flex;
-    flex-direction: column;
-    align-items: center;
-    padding-top: 100px; /* Add padding to compensate for fixed navbar */
-    position: relative; /* Make sure the background image doesn't affect other elements */
+    opacity: 0.1; /* Adjust the opacity to make the background image almost invisible */
-    z-index: 1; /* Ensure the text and current image are on top */ }
+    z-index: -1; /* Place the background image behind the text and current image */ }

 .about .container {